Disadvantages of E-commerce

 To make a fair evaluation of e-commerce, we cannot stop at discussing the advantages of e-commerce.
 Let us also look at the other side of the coin too.

 E-commerce Lacks Personal Touch

-Not that all physical retailers have a personal approach, but I do know of several retailers who value human relationship.
+Not that all physical retailers have a personal approach, but many do.
 As a result, shopping at those retail outlets is reassuring and refreshing.
-Clicking on "Buy Now," and piling up products in virtual shopping carts, is just not the same for me.
+Clicking on "Buy Now," and piling up products in virtual shopping carts, is just not the same.

 Different people sing to different tunes.
 The demise of the personal touch in online transactions can be the biggest disadvantage of e-commerce.

 Unless you are using a website to order a pizza, e-commerce website delivery takes a lot longer to get the goods into your hands.
 Even with express shipping, the earliest you get goods is usually "tomorrow" (except for some Amazon services).

 But if you want to buy a pen because you need to write something right now, you cannot buy it off an e-commerce website.
 Likewise, with candy that you want to eat now, a book that you want to read tonight, a birthday gift that you need this evening - you get the idea.

 An exception to this rule is in the case of digital goods, e.g., an ebook or a music file.
 In this case, e-commerce might be faster than purchasing goods from a physical store.

 E-commerce Does Not Allow You to Experience the Product Before Purchase